tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_PART_1.md

 I was browsing /r/nosleep and I saw an advertisement that really intrigued me.

 *"Are you a fan of the paranormal?
 Do you want to experience ghost-hunting firsthand?
 Well, you're in luck!
 Join the Society of the Anomalous and Paranormal today!
-(Only* *~~99.99$~~* *29.99$) Learn more at* *https://<REDACTED>.com*"
+(Only* *~~99.99$~~* *29.99$) Learn more at* https://*<REDACTED>.com*"

-I did, indeed, like horror so I decided to join along with my friend Avery.
+I did indeed like horror so I decided to join along with my friend Avery.
 Thirty dollars seemed expensive but we've both been working our asses off the past month so I thought it'd be a fun little activity for the two of us.

-I clicked on the website and it looked kind of sketchy and unfinished.It was just a comically big red arrow pointing at a location and a phone number under it, all on a white background.
+I clicked on the website and it looked kind of sketchy and unfinished.
+Almost like something a kid would throw together for their school project.

+It was just a comically large red arrow pointing at a location and a phone number under it, all on a blinding, white background.

 "<REDACTED>, Illimitata Mall